bmhaskar/DynamicCLI/README.md

  Interface and you dont want to recode stuff you already have you can use this library to create a CLI and integrate your existing code/functions.

  This library helps in quick bootstrapping of CLI.
-No noeed of writting the boilerplate for your commands, YAML configuration saves, writing code and testing the same.
+No need of writting the boilerplate for your commands, YAML configuration saves, writing code and testing the same.